Euricom/training-workshop-JS-VUE-2017Q1/slides/vuejs-webpack.md

 </script>
 ```

-> Notice the name property
+> The name property over-rules

 ----